 Before Wayfair v.
 South Dakota

-Under prior law where an out-of-state seller who had no physical presence within a state made a sale to an in-state customer, no sales tax was required to be charged and collected on the sale.
-Rather, it was the requirement of the consumer to calculate and self-remit the appropriate use tax to the state.
-It is not hard to see how this fact pattern would lead to many otherwise taxable sales transactions being under reported to the various state governments.
+Under prior law, where an out-of-state seller who had no physical presence within a state made a sale to an in-state customer, no sales tax was required to be charged and collected on the sale.
+Instead, the consumer was responsible for calculating and self-remitting the appropriate use tax to the state.
+It is easy to see how this fact pattern would lead to many otherwise taxable sales transactions being under-reported to the various state governments.

-In order to try to capture the sales tax on these otherwise taxable transactions many states enacted economic nexus legislation into their sales and use tax statutes and regulations prior to the Wayfair decision; to be enforced pending the outcome of Wayfair.
+In order to try to capture the sales tax on these otherwise taxable transactions, many states enacted economic nexus legislation into their sales and use tax statutes and regulations before the Wayfair decision, to be enforced pending the outcome of Wayfair.
 The Wayfair decision also prompted states who did not previously enact such economic nexus legislation to proceed with doing so.

-As a result of Wayfair, and the increase in state’s enacting economic nexus provisions, companies can no longer just look to the physical presence standard when evaluating whether they have established nexus for sales and use tax purposes.
+As a result of Wayfair and the increase in states enacting economic nexus provisions, companies can no longer look to the physical presence standard when evaluating whether they have established nexus for sales and use tax purposes.

-Presently there are more than 40 states that have enacted economic nexus laws to begin taxing out-of-state sellers for sales and use tax purposes.
-Many of these provisions provide that once an out-of-state seller meets a certain sales threshold and/or number of transactions within a state, the out-of-state seller creates economic nexus and is required to charge and collect sales tax.
+More than 40 states have enacted economic nexus laws to tax out-of-state sellers for sales and use tax purposes.
+Many of these provisions provide that once an out-of-state seller meets a certain sales threshold and/or number of transactions within a state, the out-of-state seller creates an economic nexus and must charge and collect sales tax.